 Consumers can apply for health coverage through the Marketplaces for individuals and families during the individual market OEP.
-For coverage beginning on January 1, 2021, Open Enrollment starts November 1, 2020, and ends December 15, 2020.
-Outside of the OEP, consumers may qualify for a Special Enrollment Period (SEP) to enroll in a Marketplace plan or they can apply for free or low-cost coverage through Medicaid and the Children's Health Insurance Program (CHIP) any time.
+For the 2023 plan year, Open Enrollment starts November 1, 2022, and ends January 15, 2023.
+To enroll in coverage beginning on January 1, consumers should enroll by December 15, 2022.
+Outside of the OEP, consumers may qualify for a Special Enrollment Period (SEP) to enroll in a Marketplace plan, or they can apply for free or low-cost coverage through Medicaid and the Children's Health Insurance Program (CHIP) at any time.

-More information about the Marketplaces for individuals and families
+More information about the Marketplaces for individuals and families.